 I have been known to eat an Amy’s gluten free frozen dinner in a pinch when the rest of the family eats out because I don’t.
 Also I do keep a box of some type of gluten free cereal in the pantry for when I wake up at 3 am feeling peckish or Mary’s Gone Crackers to dip in hummus.
 I don’t always buy organic produce because it depends on the quality of the produce and the that weeks budget.
 Because you can’t buy organic isn’t a reason not to eat healthy, purchasing non-organic is still better than buying processed anything.
 I purchase organic meat/wild caught salmon when on sale and stock up what I can afford.
 Wild game comes from a family friend and hubby and the young one keep us in fresh caught fish.
 In the summer I buy from the farmers market at OSU.
 I do my shopping at Aldi for their wonderful prices on their organic foods (eggs, milk, canned goods and such) and the rest at Sprouts Farmers Market.
 I don’t shop at Whole Foods because it is way and beyond my budget.

 My drink of choice and everyone else in the house is filtered water.
-We have a cabinet filled with herbal teas and I will admit to the morning good old cuppa of PG Tips, with one spoon of sugar and a splash of milk.
+We have a cabinet filled with herbal teas and I will admit to the morning good old cuppa of PG Tips, with one spoon of sugar.
 I can not start my day any other way, also when I’ve had a trying day.